shelfio/evaluate-expressions/README.md

 ## Lightweight and No Dependencies

-The `@shelf/evaluate-expressions` library is designed to be lightweight and has no dependencies.
+With just <3KB bundle size, the library is designed to be lightweight and has no dependencies.
 This makes it an ideal choice for projects where performance is a concern or where the size of the dependencies needs to be kept to a minimum.
 It is written in TypeScript, which provides static typing and other advanced features, making the code easier to read and maintain.